davidhusz/jotter/docs.md

 The content of file notes needs to be [individually requested](#retrieve-only-note-contents-no-metadata).

+### Query string parameters
+These are the parameters that can be appended to the URL, and they are listed here in the order in which they will be evaluated.
+For example, given the query string `count=3&after=xyz`, first all notes before and including the note with id `xyz` will be discarded, and afterwards the list will the truncated to three notes.

+- `before`: retrieve only notes newer than the note with this id
+- `after`: retrieve only notes older than the note with this id
+- `count`: number of notes to retrieve
+- `skip`: number of notes to skip before retrieving

 ### Example
 Retrieve the three most recent notes as JSON: